neoforged/.github/primers/26.1/index.md

 - `net.minecraft.world.attribute.EnvironmentAttributeSystem$Builder#addTimelineLayer` now takes in the `ClockManager` instead of a `LongSupplier`
 - `net.minecraft.world.clock`
     - `ClockManager` - A manager that gets the total number of ticks that have passed for a world clock.
+    - `ClockNetworkState` - The current state of the clock to sync over the network.
     - `ClockState` - The current state of the clock, including the total number of ticks and whether the clock is paused.
     - `ClockTimeMarker` - A marker that keeps track of a certain period of time for a world clock.
     - `ClockTimeMarkers` - All vanilla time markers.